WeChat Official Accounts: A Comprehensive Comparison of the Four Types

 Subscription Account Media and individuals for information dissemination Collapsed in a subscription folder One broadcast per day Any WeChat user can follow by scanning Frequent messaging, high flexibility Messages are placed in a subscription folder, users must click to view Not supported

-WeChat for Business Internal communication and collaboration for businesses Appears in friend chat list None Contacts in the directory can follow Many features, like a business version of regular WeChat Not for public dissemination, requires adding as a friend Supported
+WeChat Work Internal communication and collaboration for businesses Appears in friend chat list None Contacts in the directory can follow Many features, like a business version of regular WeChat Not for public dissemination, requires adding as a friend Supported

-Mini Program An app-like interface within WeChat Accessed through search None Any WeChat user can follow by scanning App-like services without the need for download Meant for service provision, not for promotion Supported
+Mini Program An app-like interface within WeChat Accessed through search None Any WeChat user can follow by scanning App-like services without the need to download Meant for service provision, not for promotion Supported

 Differences Between Subscription and Service Accounts